FluxML/Flux.jl/docs/src/models/recurrence.md

 (This might be important if, for example, each `x` represents one word of a sentence; the model's interpretation of the word "bank" should change if the previous input was "river" rather than "investment".)

 Flux's RNN support closely follows this mathematical perspective.
-The most basic RNN is as close as possible to a standard `Dense` layer, and the output and hidden state are the same.
-By convention, the hidden state is the first input and output.
+The most basic RNN is as close as possible to a standard `Dense` layer, and the output is also the hidden state.

 ```julia
 Wxh = randn(5, 10)